 Don’t throw away the leftovers.
-The Sauerkraut Soup gets tastier the following day or afterwards, so keep it in the fridge and reheat it as many times as you need.
+A sauerkraut soup gets tastier the following day or afterwards, so keep it in the fridge and reheat it as many times as you need.
 It is a proven fact that this brings out even more of its flavours.

-For festive occasions, we cook traditional kapustnica (Sauerkraut Soup) with home-made sausages or smoked ham, and often replace ‘single’ cream with crème fraiche (33% fat content in Slovakia).
+For festive occasions, we cook our traditional kapustnica with home-made sausages or smoked ham, and often replace ‘single’ cream with crème fraiche (33% fat content in Slovakia).